 Her eyes widening if that was possible, Christine whispered.
 "We have Daddy rules?"

 "Yep, let me show you."
 Opening the manila envelope, Booth pulled out a three ring binder and opened it.
 The first page displayed the words, "Official Daddy's Handbook".

-Looking at Christine, Booth explained, "The head Daddy is going to send me new pages once in awhile to put in the book.
+Once he was sure Christine had seen them, he turned to look at her.
+"The head Daddy is going to send me new pages once in awhile to put in the book.
 It's really important that we memorize these rules and try to follow them.
 If we don't I could get into trouble and you don't want me to get into trouble, do you Baby?"

-Placing the book down on the coffee table, Booth hugged his daughter and said, "That's ok.
-We just have to learn the rules and everything will be ok."
+Placing the book down on the coffee table, Booth hugged his daughter.
+"That's okay.
+We just have to learn the rules and everything will be fine."

-Kissing her father on the cheek, Christine stood up and picked up the book.
-Carrying it to her mother, Christine informed her, "See Mommy.
+Sorry for the trouble her father was in, she kissed him on the cheek, slid off the couch and picked up the book.
+Carrying it to her mother, Christine held the book out for her to see.
+"See Mommy.
 We have to follow the rules to keep Daddy from getting into trouble."

-Smiling, Brennan took the book from Christine and acknowledged what Christine had said, "I see, Christine.
+Brennan took the book from Christine and acknowledged what Christine had said.
+"I see, Christine.
 We will be very careful from now on and memorize the rules.
 We definitely don't want Daddy to get into trouble."